Everything you need to know about flexible solar panels (and recommended 4 products)

 All of us are packing more and more energy-hungry devices with us all the time.
 Smartphones, tablets, cameras - indispensible little things that we need to keep charged all the time.

-If you’re into outdoor activities or anything that takes you off the grid, keeping your devices charged starts to be a challenge if you’re away from a power outlet for a day or more.
+If you’re into outdoor activities that take you off the grid, keeping your devices charged starts to be a challenge if you’re away from a power outlet for a day or more.

 If you only need a little power, portable batteries are good for a few charges of small devices.
-If you have bigger power needs and vehicle to carry it, you could fire up a gas generator.
+If you have bigger power needs you could fire up a gas generator.
 But do you really want that kind of noise while you’re out in the woods, trying to enjoy a little quiet?

 TIP: If it isn’t absolutely necessary that your solar panels need to be flexible, a rigid but foldable solar panel will often provide better performance and durability at a better price.
 Be sure to check out our article on foldable solar panels to learn more.